 PAGE TWO

-Unisys Approach is Different and Provides CloudForte Expertise
+Challenging the Ordinary.
+It is our Forte.

 We offer a full range of cloud optimization services, beginning with the basic “get to the cloud” consumption-based services.
 But as you go up the value chain, we offer premiere platform services that automate and simultaneously provide governance to enable clients to always stay in compliance and most importantly, secure.
 Agencies who want to use public cloud provider services beyond network, storage and compute and want more access to cloud native services to accelerate solution delivery and innovation…where it matters, at the mission….turn to Unisys.